aminbiography/The-Bits-and-Bytes-of-Computer-Networking/Projects/Application-Networking-Between-Server-and-Browser-README.md

 **Network (IP):** The segment is placed in a datagram with Source IP 10.1.1.100, Destination IP 172.16.1.100, and a TTL of 64.

-**Data Link (Ethernet):** The datagram is placed in a frame with Computer 1's MAC as source and Router A's MAC as the destination.
+**Data Link (Ethernet):** The datagram is placed in a frame with Computer 1’s MAC as source and Router A’s MAC as the destination.

 ### Images (Phase 2)